a sign of higher gas prices for small businesses

 If you don’t have to travel for work, try to find another way to get the job done.

-Teleconference, video conference, and email are all great ways to communicate with team members and clients without having to leave the office.
+Teleconference, video conference, and email are all great ways to communicate with team members and clients without leaving the office.

 telecommute to save money on gas